-Most importantly, BCS intentionally integrates faith with learning in all the various disciplines of our Elementary school curriculum.
-Students are taught to view all of life and learning through the prism of God’s Word and to strive to glorify Him in all the various applications of their talents.
+As your children grow physically, we strive to challenge them spiritually and intellectually to discover and develop their God-given abilities.
+BCS intentionally integrates faith with learning in all disciplines of our curriculum.
+Students are taught to view all of life and learning through the prism of God’s Word and to strive to glorify Him in all applications of their gifts and talents.
 As classroom bonds and educational challenges grow from year to year, our students are taught to respond appropriately as members of a loving Christian community and challenged to reflect the love of Christ to each other.

 Elementary School Curriculum

-Mathematics | Students in Grades K-5 use Singapore Math.
-The Singapore Math method places a strong emphasis on problem solving, model drawing, clear explanations of math concepts, and teaching mathematical concepts starting with concrete examples and moving eventually to pictorial and abstract problems.
+Students in Grades K-5 use Singapore Math.
+The Singapore Math method places a strong emphasis on problem solving, model drawing, and clear explanations of concepts.
+A foundation is laid by teaching mathematical concepts starting with concrete examples and moving eventually to pictorial and abstract problems.
 It teaches fewer topics at a time, in greater depth, until they are mastered both technically and with a complete understanding of the foundational math skills.

-Social Studies | Our curriculum encompasses the study of people around us, and includes history, geography and government.
-Our teachers incorporate discussions about current events and how we can be effective citizens in the world God gave us.
-Scholastic News magazine helps teachers cover a variety of current events and topics.
+We use TCI’s Social Studies Alive!
+Curriculum, which encompasses the study of people around us, and includes history, geography and government.
+Teachers incorporate discussions about current events and how we can be effective citizens in the world God gave us.
+Scholastic News magazine is used to cover a variety of current events and topics.

-Spanish | Students in grades K-5 have Spanish twice per week.
+Students in grades K-5 have Spanish twice per week.
 The focus is on communication and is centered around various themes.
 Students become accustomed to basic Spanish greetings and conversations, numbers, colors, likes and dislikes, foods, animals, sports and recreational activities, and many other useful words and phrases.
-In addition, students learn and experience Spanish culture beginning in first grade and continuing throughout their BCS education.
-Students learn a variety of songs and games that originated in Spanish speaking countries.
+In addition, students explore Spanish culture.
+Students learn a variety of songs and games that originated in Spanish-speaking countries.